Separating the ObamaCare Facts from the ObamaCare Myths 2014 and Beyond

 Over the years the claim has been made, “If you like your plan you can keep it, period.”
 The truth is a little more complex than that.
-Not every American will be able to keep their health insurance plan moving into 2014.
-Those with private plans that meet the requirements of the Affordable Care Act, those with grandfathered plans, and those with public health plans can keep their plans.
+Not every American was able to keep their health insurance plan moving into 2014.
+Assuming your insurer offers your plan and your state allows it, those with private plans that meet the requirements of the Affordable Care Act, those with grandfathered plans, and those with public health plans can keep their plans.
 Those who have non-grandfathered plans that don’t offer the benefits, rights, and protections the new law mandates will have to choose a new plan that does by 2014.
-(This date has been pushed back to 2015 in many States.)
+(This date has been pushed back to 2015/2016 in many States.)

 Please note that insurance companies are electing to change grandfathered plans and thus asking Americans to choose new plans.
 While the law states that if a plan is changed you’ll need to choose a new plan, it does not mandate that insurers change plans with grandfathered status.
 Learn more about Grandfathered Plans and Keeping Your Current Health Insurance Plan.

 UPDATE: In response to the controversy surrounding this myth the President announced a plan to let insurance companies renew and reinstate plans until 2015/2016.

 ObamaCare Myth: You Can Keep Your Doctor